Generation Z in the United States: Mental

-Research from the American Academy of Pediatrics analyzing responses from the parents of caregivers of 49,050 children aged six to seventeen in the combined 2016-2017 National Survey of Children's Health revealed that only 47.6% of American children slept for nine hours on most days.
-Compared with children who did not get enough sleep most nights, those who did were 44% more likely to be curious about new things, 33% more likely to finish their homework, 28% more likely to care about their academic performance, and 14% more likely to finish the tasks they started.
-The researchers identified the risk factors associated with sleep deprivation among children to be the low educational attainment of parents or caregivers, being from families living below the federal poverty line, higher digital media usage, more negative childhood experiences, and mental illnesses.
+In its analysis of data from the late 2010s, the American Academy of Pediatrics found that just under half of Americans aged six to seventeen slept for nine hours on most days.
+Compared to those who did not get enough sleep, those who did were more curious, more likely to finish their homework, and more invested in their education.
+The risk factors associated with sleep deprivation among children to be the low educational attainment of parents or caregivers, being from families living below the federal poverty line, higher digital media usage, more negative childhood experiences, and mental illnesses.
 Sleep deprivation is also linked to reduced performance in school and obesity.
 American teenagers share a common habit of having their smartphones on at night, at the expense of the quality of their own sleep.

 There has been some evidence that COVID-19 lockdowns have accelerated the aging of adolescent brains (as measured by cortical thinning), especially among girls.
-According to the National Center for Education Statistics (NCES), between the academic years 2011–12 and 2018–19, the number of students aged three to twenty-one receiving special education under the Individuals with Disabilities Education Act (IDEA) increased from 6.4 million to 7.1 million.
-Of these, one in three suffered from a specific learning disability.
-Among students enrolled in public schools in that age group, the share receiving special education rose from 13% to 14% during the same time period.
-Amerindians (18%) and blacks (16%) were the most likely to receive special education while Pacific Islanders (11%) and Asians (7%) were the least likely.
+According to the National Center for Education Statistics (NCES), between the academic years 2011–12 and 2018–19, the number of students aged three to twenty-one receiving special education under the Individuals with Disabilities Education Act (IDEA) increased from 6.4 million to 7.1 million, one third of whom suffered from a specific learning disability.
 After specific learning disabilities, the most common types of learning disorders included speech and language impairment (19%), autism (11%), and developmental delay (7%).